List of Volleyball Skills

 Dumping is a method of scoring where the setter touches the ball over the net instead of setting it, or simply spikes it instead of setting it.
 While the physical aspect of this skill is not difficult, there is another, more difficult aspect.
 That is misdirection.
 If the dump is telegraphed to the opposing team, it will be relatively easy to block, as the surprise aspect that gives the setter the advantage is now gone.
 It is important to make the opposing team believe that the setter is going to set the ball until it's already over the net.

 This is a downward driven spike, relying fully on power to blast through the defense.
 This an effective method of scoring, however, what the spike has in power, it lacks in accuracy, and as a result can sometimes be easily blocked or received by a skilled defense.
+A well-placed hard-driven spike is extremely difficult to defend.

 This spike is the opposite of the Hard-Driven Spike.
 This type of spike relies on accuracy to spike the ball towards an open or undefended area of the opponent's court.
 However, due to the focus on accuracy, it lacks power, and as a result is an easy receive if anticipated.
+This type of spike is useful against defenses with a strong block or defenses that have holes.

 This is a spike done after a one-legged push off in a lateral direction, in order to lose the blockers before the spike.
 This is a more difficult spike as it requires advanced jumping power and the ability to spike while moving through the air laterally.
+This type of attack requires a lot of repetition and practice in order to get the timing down.

 This is a spike that is hit from one side of the net, towards the opposite back corner of the opposing team's court.
 This is a diagonal spike done in order to avoid blockers, forcing a skilled dig.
+This also gives the attacker the most room to land the spike in bounds as they are hitting to the largest part of the court from their angle.

 This is a spike hit directly along the opponent's sideline.
 Not only is this difficult to defend, as it requires extreme precision to keep it along the line without landing out of bounds, but can also force a block-out (a failed block where the ball goes out of bounds after hitting the blocker) or a poor receive that goes out of bounds due to the balls close proximity to the line.